simplex-chat/simplex-chat/docs/rfcs/2023-05-30-rotation-improvements.md

   _ -> False
 ```

 I don't know use for most of the statuses yet, except for debugging, and more granular control over converting switch state into UI representation.
-At least it seems necessary to record the very beginning of switch (async command, sync command), points of sending QADD and receiving QKEY, and to reset after ICQDelete.
+At least it seems necessary to record the very beginning of switch (async command, sync command), points of sending QADD and receiving QKEY, and to reset after ICQDelete. `SwitchPhase` type seems to be insufficient.

 When it is in progress, repeatedly switching connection in UI is only allowed in RSSSentQADD status - to avoid race conditions with internal commands processing, and sender processing.